Train track maps on graphs of groups: Train Track Maps

-A homotopy equivalence $f\colon \mathcal{G} \to \mathcal{G}$ taking vertices to vertices is \emph{tight} if for each edge $e$, either $f(e)$ is a tight edge path, or $f(e)$ is a vertex.
+A homotopy equivalence $f\colon \mathcal{G} \to \mathcal{G}$ (taking vertices to vertices) is \emph{tight} if for each edge $e$, either $f(e)$ is a tight edge path, or $f(e)$ is a vertex.
 A homotopy equivalence may be \emph{tightened} to a tight homotopy equivalence by a homotopy relative to the vertices of $G$.
+In the language of the previous section, in other words, the homotopy only involves the first operation in the definition of homotopy of maps of graphs of groups.

+Suppose $f\colon \mathcal{G} \to \mathcal{G}$ is a tight homotopy equivalence.
+A forest $G_0 \subset \mathcal{G}$ is \emph{pretrivial} if each edge in the forest is eventually mapped to a point. \emph{Maximal} (with respect to inclusion) pretrivial forests are in particular invariant.

 \begin{lem}[\cite{BestvinaHandel} p.~7] If $f\colon \mathcal{G} \to \mathcal{G}$ is a tight homotopy equivalence, collapsing a maximal pretrivial forest in $\mathcal{G}$ produces a topological representative $f'\colon \mathcal{G}' \to \mathcal{G}'$.
 If instead $f\colon \mathcal{G} \to \mathcal{G}$ is a topological representative of an irreducible outer automorphism and $G$ has no inessential valence-one vertices, collapsing a maximal invariant forest yields an irreducible topological representative $f'\colon\mathcal{G}' \to \mathcal{G}'$. \end{lem}